caseyjkey/twitter-sentiment-analysis/README.md

 # Flock

-Flock is a Python library for dealing with complex Twitter streams.
+Flock is a Python library for collecting sets of data from Twitter.

-Twitter does not allow developers to stream from multiple tracks.
+Twitter does not allow streaming from multiple tracks.
-This tool allows developers to monitor a stream of many keywords, and group the tweets with labels.
+This tool allows you to monitor a stream of many keywords, and group those tweets with labels.

 ## Installation